TalanSoft/www-talansoft-com-wiki/VlkGuides/getting-started-01-vlk-startup-and-ui.md

 **a) Levels**

 - Your project will be saved as a **Level** and displayed in this tab.
 If your scenes are complex, you can split them into different levels and call them individually via a master level.
+- To change between levels, drag the selected level from the library and drop it in the timeline
 - We recommend in addition that you save your work in progress incrementally under new levels so that you can go back to a previous iteration if anything goes wrong.
 - Modifying attributes in a later iteration does not affect previous iterations.
 - All iterations / levels will be displayed in this tab.